Merkoba/Harambe/README.md

 If `reacter` is true, the users can react to posts.

+If `mage` is true, the user can perform magic actions.

 `mark` is a string that is appended to urls on uploads from that user.

 For example: `site.com/01jkxsxp4k_wlk` instead of `site.com/01jkxsxp4k`.